Winter Hours: Wednesday & Saturday 10:00 AM - 3:00 PM (Closed)

 • National Guard – helicopter display

-• Local rocket, drone, UFO, and model airplane clubs
+• Local rocket, drone, and model airplane clubs

 Community Engagement